grig23/primetime.en/help/primetime-ad-insertion/technical-reference/video-player-requirements.md

 ---
 description: All video players must provide capabilities that the manifest server relies on to insert ads and to enable ad tracking.
-seo-description: All video players must provide capabilities that the manifest server relies on to insert ads and to enable ad tracking.
-seo-title: Video player requirements
 title: Video player requirements
 ---